How To Grow Lettuce Indoors

 Red leaf lettuce, however, requires more light.
 A full-spectrum LED grow light is recommended.
 The red leaf will grow fine under the less powerful LED lights, but the color will be dull.
 In that case, you might as well grow green leaf lettuce as it will grow more vigorously than red leaf under poor light.

-We've had great success with the Mars Hydro SP 150 LED grow light.
-You can see a review of this light (growing red leaf lettuce) in the video below.
+We’ve had great success with the Mars Hydro SP 150 LED grow light.
+The video below shows a review of this light (growing red-leaf lettuce).

-Hopefully, we'll get a Mars Hydro SP 250 to test as it will cover a larger area and be more powerful bring out even more intense red colors in the leaf lettuce.
+Hopefully, we’ll get a Mars Hydro SP 250 to test, as it will cover a larger area and be more powerful, bringing out even more intense red colors in the leaf lettuce.

-The general rule is that lettuce grows better in locations that receive more natural sunlight, or the artificial light has a broader spectrum and more wattage (power).
+The general rule is that lettuce grows better in locations with more natural sunlight or artificial light and has a broader spectrum and more wattage (power).

 Pin the photo below to your Pinterest Microgreen Board!